 I Multiply Each Day

-I Multiply Each Day is a mantra taken from the opening lines of Larry Achiampong’s seminal film Beyond the Substrata (2020) —a prophetic call to arms that dissects the socio-political threads of race, class, gender and gentrification.
+I Multiply Each Day is a mantra taken from the opening lines of Larry Achiampong’s film Beyond the Substrata (2020), a prophetic call to arms that dissects the socio-political threads of race, class, gender and gentrification.

-I Multiply Each Day brings together an intimate grouping of leading international artists who each examine histories of migration from a contemporary standpoint.
-Through moving image, the artists employ their own form of fictional activism to tell stories pertinent to de-colonising narratives that, while personal, invite the spectator to consider their role in these accounts.
+I Multiply Each Day brings together three artists who each examine histories of migration from a contemporary standpoint.
+Through moving image, the artists tell stories pertinent to de-colonising narratives that, while personal, invite the spectator to consider their role in these accounts.
 Each artist employs a kind of ‘fictional activism’, a strategy first defined by Michelle Williams Gamaker and used in her practice to interrogate inequality in representation.